PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 8. If we use `spring.jpa.hibernate.ddl-auto=create-drop`, then there is need for Config, else use, `...=update`, to dont delete the DB Details when application reloads
 9. To create a custom banner in springboot while booting, create banner.txt file in main/resources

+### Some Concepts

+1. The central artifacts in Spring's Java configuration support are `@Configuration` -annotated classes and `@Bean` -annotated methods.
+The `@Bean` annotation is used to indicate that a method instantiates, configures, and initializes a new object to be managed by the Spring IoC container.
+2. `Spring's Inversion of Control (IoC)` principle flips the script.
+With IoC, you delegate the responsibility of object creation and dependency management to the Spring container.
+Instead of creating objects explicitly, you define their dependencies through configuration files or annotations.

 ### To Upload Package on GitHub:

 1. Change the REPOSITORY on `/{user}/.m2/settings.xml` and add `OWNER` and `GITHUB_TOKEN`